 Some of this data is more optional than other data – the location and type of role are both essential, but one such piece of data might not be.
-Specifically, we’re talking about the salary range.
+Specifically, we’re talking about putting the salary range in your job description.

 Including a salary range in your job listings can be beneficial, but it can also be detrimental.
 You need to make a decision on whether or not you want to list it, and as such, you need to know the pros and cons of both sides.

 Pro: Some Candidates Won’t Apply if Salary is Missing

 Employers love to talk about how they hire the best people for a role given culture fit, experience, and skill, not just whoever they can get for the money they’re willing to pay.
 Unfortunately, there are a lot of people on the job market who believe that if a company isn’t willing to list their salary range, they’re going to under-pay.
 This isn’t always true – there are a lot of reasons why a company might not list the salary range for a job – but it’s a popular impression amongst job seekers.

 In particular, a lot of high quality, experienced candidates will avoid applying to jobs that don’t list a salary, because they want to make more than their current role, and they don’t want to waste time applying to jobs where that raise isn’t available.
 A recent study from Paychex found that a low salary was the #1 reason 70% of respondents cited for leaving a job; if you aren’t listing your salary range, you aren’t attracting people who want more than they currently make.

 Pro: Many People Value Job Transparency Today